EnigmaCurry/curlbomb/README.md

 but please note that the same knock parameter is used for all requests so this is inherently less secure than the default.

-`-p PORT` The local TCP  number to use
+`-p PORT` The local TCP port number to use

 `-q` Be quiet.
 Don't print the curlbomb.